Aida Ponce Del Castillo

 background pattern

-Featured on the 'List of 100 Brilliant Women in AI Ethics'
+Featured in the 'List of 100 Brilliant Women in AI Ethics'

 Women make up nearly 50 percent of the global workforce but only account for a third of the Science, Technology, Engineering, and Mathematics (STEM) workforce.
 This lack of diversity perpetuates gender stereotypes and shows up as bias in AI systems.
 Since 2018, Women in AI Ethics has elevated the voices of experts from multidisciplinary backgrounds and showcased the role of diverse perspectives in responsible design and development of AI models and systems.